regenwatchdog/regenwatchdog.github.io/_estates/lambeth/denbycourt.md

 coordinates:
   - -0.115040,51.493660
 ---
-42 homes are earmarked for demolition by Lambeth at Denby Court in Kennington.
+42 homes have been earmarked for demolition by Lambeth Council at Denby Court in Kennington.

 Lambeth proposes to demolish this former sheltered housing block, which is currently being used as "temporary" accommodation for families on its housing waiting list.